Topera Medical: History

 In 2011, Topera opened an office in Lexington, Massachusetts.
-Edward Kerslake, former corporate vice president of Boston Scientific became the CEO of Topera in 2010.
+Edward Kerslake, former corporate vice president of Boston Scientific, became the CEO of Topera in 2010.
 In 2011, the firm created a management advisory board.

 In 2012, the FDA cleared Topera's 3D mapping and analysis system, RhythmView.
 The system was presented at the Heart Rhythm Society's 2012 scientific sessions in Boston, Massachusetts.

 Funding

-The company raised $2.75 million in its seed funding round in 2012; A few months later, it received an additional $3.77 million in partial close funding.
+Topera raised $2.75 million in its seed funding round in 2012.
+A few months later, the company received an additional $3.77 million in partial close funding.
 In May 2013, the company closed on $25 million in a C series of funding led by New Enterprise Associates.

 Products

-Topera developed a 3D mapping tool to assists physicians in identifying the electrical source of complex cardiac arrhythmias.
+Topera developed a 3D mapping tool to assist physicians in identifying the electrical source of complex cardiac arrhythmias.
 The FIRMap catheter, used with the RhythmView workstation, received CE clearance and FDA clearance in 2013.
 The tip of the catheter has a spherical wire basket that has 64 evenly placed electrodes over the 8 splines that make up the basket.
 The basket expands, capturing the contours of the heart chambers and creating a panoramic map of the electrical heart activity.
 This information is sent to the workstation and creates a near real-time 3D reconstruction of the heart and its electrophysiological activity.
 The data from the workstation is used to help diagnose the source of atrial fibrillation, atrial flutter, and atrial tachycardia and ventricular tachycardia.

 Prior to the company's FIRMap catheter being commercially available, the workstation was compatible with other multi-polar mapping catheters.

 The Focal Impulse and Rotor Modulation procedure decreases procedure times and reduces re-ablation rates by targeting the source of arrhythmia.